Acute Myeloid Leukemia (AML)

 Targeted Therapies

-• FLT3-Mutated AML:
+• FLT3-mutated AML:

-• Midostaurin or quizartinib combined with induction/consolidation chemotherapy.
+• Midostaurin or quizartinib during induction/consolidation.

 Maintenance Therapy